 What Causes Lupus?

 Researchers are yet to determine the real causes of this chronic disorder.
 Some sources say the disease is inherited.
-If your family has lupus, it can be passed to the lineage.
-However, there are some patient who develop the disease and have no family history of lupus.
-This makes medical researcher consider environmental factor as another cause.
-Some of the ecological factors under study to cause lupus are:
+If your family has lupus, it can be passed down through genetics.
+However, there are some patients who develop the disease and have no family history of lupus.
+This makes medical researchers consider environmental factors as another cause.
+Some of the ecological factors under study are:

 - Particular medicines